norepinefrina/norepinefrina/README.md

 ![](https://github.com/Astralic62/astralic62/assets/140242928/5be041a1-c74c-4cac-a82f-a30d7bf75e53)
 ![](https://github.com/Astralic62/astralic62/assets/140242928/c42e7110-4b6b-41fa-ae14-694bf320dba6)
 # ❔ What Astralic Collects
-Astralic will collect for statistics and user support, which only Astralic owner has acces to these:
+Astralic will collect these for statistics and user support, which only Astralic owner has acces to:
 - profile link
 - game link
 - profile pfp